Church History I-Introduction

 COURSE DESCRIPTION

 This course is a broad survey of the history of Christianity from the first century to the Pre-Reformation period.
-Students would be introduced to various periods/eras of history analysing the factors that paved way for the expansion of Christianity and also the factors that paved way for the expansion of Christianity in different parts of the world and how did it face the onslaught of Islam.
+Students would be introduced to various periods/eras of history analyzing the factors that paved way for the expansion of Christianity and also the factors that paved way for the expansion of Christianity in different parts of the world and how did it face the onslaught of Islam.

 Moreover, students would be made aware of the historical developments of the Church in the West with Rome as center with all the councils and schism.
 Number of personalities and major events would be studied in detail.